xmingyang/JobStream/README.md

 Explains

 The priority of black list is higer than white black list.
-If the iport is specified£¬the connections will be precommectted.
+If the iport is specifiedÂ£Â¬the connections will be precommectted.
-If the connection is configured stateful (tag: (S))£¬each connection only be use one time before closing.
+If the connection is configured stateful (tag: (S))Â£Â¬each connection only be use one time before closing.
-E-Mail:£ºzzgang2008@foxmail.com
+E-Mail:Â£Âºzzgang2008@foxmail.com